LoanPig

 What repayment terms do LoanPig offer?

-Borrowers can repay their LoanPig loan across terms of one to 12 months.
+Borrowers can repay their LoanPig loan over terms of two to 12 months.

-What Annual Percentage Rate (APR) do LoanPig offer?
+What Annual Percentage Rate (APR) does LoanPig offer?

 Their website states the following Representative Example: